GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 1. Verify that you can see the integration logs in Stackdriver Logging.
 On the Cloud Function's details page, click the **View Logs** button to open Stackdriver Logging for the `callback_data` function.

-1. Find the entries for "Received Sigfox message" and any entries below that.
+1. Find the entries for `Received Sigfox message` and any entries below that.
 Click the entries to expand their view.
 You should see something similar to the following:

 **Figure 9.** Stackdriver Logging